awsdocs/aws-net-developer-guide/doc_source/deployment-tool-setup-env.md

 ## Node\.js<a name="deployment-tool-setup-node"></a>

-The deployment tool requires the AWS CDK, and the AWS CDK requires [Node\.js](https://nodejs.org/en/download/), version 10\.13\.0 or later \(excluding versions 13\.0\.0 through 13\.6\.0\)\.
+The deployment tool requires the [AWS Cloud Development Kit \(CDK\)](https://docs.aws.amazon.com/cdk/latest/guide/), and the AWS CDK requires [Node\.js](https://nodejs.org/en/download/) version 10\.13\.0 or later \(excluding versions 13\.0\.0 through 13\.6\.0\)\.
 To see which version of Node\.js you have installed, run the following command at the command prompt or in a terminal:

 ```
 node --version
 ```

 **Note**
 If the AWS CDK isn't installed on your machine or if the AWS CDK that's installed is earlier than the required minimum version \(1\.95\.2\), the deployment tool will install a temporary and "private" copy of the CDK that will be used only by the tool, leaving the global configuration of your machine untouched\.
+If instead you want to install the AWS CDK, see [Install the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install) in the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/)

 ## \.NET Core and \.NET<a name="deployment-tool-setup-env-dotnet"></a>